-respectively.
-A comparison between the CUBIT model output and the SE and NW major axis profiles explains the large zeroth moment residuals in Fig. 13: the surface density profile is well-approximated by a Gaussian along the NW major axis, but deviates from this functional form by almost a factor of two along the SE major axis at $R \sim 2 \,\mathrm{kpc}$ (80").
-As a result, the zeroth moment residuals in Fig. 13 contain nearly 45% of the total HI in NGC 6503.
-We note that the radial column density profile estimated from the zeroth moment image is contaminated by the relatively poor resolution along the minor axis due the high inclination of NGC 6503: this biases the profile low at intermediate R and high at large R.
+the dashed and solid lines show the profiles obtained from slices of the zeroth-moment image along the major axis to the SE and NW, respectively.
+A comparison between the CUBIT model output and the SE and NW major axis profiles explains the large zeroth-moment residuals in Figure 13: the surface density profile is well approximated by a Gaussian along the NW major axis, but deviates from this functional form by almost a factor of 2 along the SE major axis at $R \sim 2 \,\mathrm{kpc}$ (80").
+As a result, the zeroth-moment residuals in Figure 13 contain nearly 45% of the total H I in NGC 6503.
+We note that the radial column-density profile estimated from the zeroth-moment image is contaminated by the relatively poor resolution along the minor axis due the high inclination of NGC 6503: this biases the profile low at intermediate R and high at large R.

 The peak column densities and other parameters found here are similar to those found by van der Hulst et al. (1993) for a number of low surface brightness galaxies.
-Like them, NGC 6503 falls below the average for field Scd galaxies (8.5 ${\rm M}{\odot}\,/\,{\rm pc}^2$) and would fall below the Kennicutt (1989) criterion for normal star formation.
+Like them, NGC 6503 falls below the average for field Scd galaxies (8.5 $M{\odot}$ pc-2) and would fall below the Kennicutt (1989) criterion for normal star formation.

 4.4.
-Extra-planar HI Models
+Extraplanar H I Models

-In comparison to the HI distributions of several nearby spirals (Fraternali et al. 2002; Matthews & Wood 2003; Boomsma et al. 2005; Oosterloo, Fraternali, & Sancisi 2007), position-velocity slices along the major (Fig. 4) and minor (Fig. 5) axes of NGC 6503 show little evidence for low-velocity gas and a high degree of symmetry, respectively.
-Our CUBIT models of NGC 6503 (Section 4.3) suggest that the mean vertical density scale1 of its HI layer is 26'' (0.65 kpc).
-Taken together, the position-velocity slices and CUBIT models thus suggest that NGC 6503 lacks the thick, lagging extra-planar HI layer that is commonly detected in spiral galaxy observations at this sensitivity (see Section 1 for references).
-In this section, we model the vertical extent and kinematics of the HI layer in NGC 6503 to place quantitative constraints on the properties of its extra-planar gas.
+In comparison to the H I distributions of several nearby spirals (Fraternali et al. 2002; Matthews & Wood 2003; Boomsma et al. 2005; Oosterloo et al. 2007), position-velocity slices along the major (Figure 4) and minor (Figure 5) axes of NGC 6503 show little evidence for low-velocity gas and a high degree of symmetry, respectively.
+Our CUBIT models of NGC 6503 (Section 4.3) suggest that the mean vertical density scale of its H I layer is 26" (0.65 kpc).
+Taken together, the position-velocity slices and CUBIT models thus suggest that NGC 6503 lacks the thick, lagging extraplanar H I layer that is commonly detected in spiral galaxy observations at this sensitivity (see Section 1 for references).
+In this section, we model the vertical extent and kinematics of the H I layer in NGC 6503 to place quantitative constraints on the properties of its extraplanar gas.